CaioCavalcanti/binary-diff-api/README.md

 [...]
 ```

+- Null is a valid input on both 'left' and 'right'
 - The difference result is based on **bas64 encoded** binary data provided.
+-
 - If not timestamp provided on query params when getting diff results, it will compare the latest data on both sides.
 - Timestamps always in UTC